Coming Soon film coverage. Event concluded, Big Success!

 The Battle of Blythe

-For Mr. Lundahl, following a career working as a commercial filmmaker in Silicon Valley and around the world, making the film, “Who Are My People?” represented a homecoming of sorts.
-After a prologue by Preston Arrow-weed (Quechan/Kamya), the film begins with a journey down the roads of his youth, to a cherished location in the desert, comprised of a collection of small cabins.
+For Mr. Lundahl, making the film, “Who Are My People?” represented a homecoming of sorts.
+After a prologue by Preston Arrow-weed (Quechan/Kamya), the film begins with a journey down the roads of his youth, to a cherished spot in the desert, comprised of a collection of small cabins.

 There, as child, he would gaze toward the far away mountains and imagine what, or who was on the other side.
 Upon his return, he ventured over the mountains, where he met Alfredo Acosta Figueroa (Yaqui/Chemehuevi), colleague and compadre of Cesar Chavez, head of the UFW, United Farm Workers.

-Lundahl says he was shocked by racism directed toward Figueroa and his family by white "environmentalists," particularly since Figueroa had notably worked with a young Governor Jerry Brown to expand access to California universities for Chicano/Indigenous youth via Proposition 48 and the Affirmative Action Plan.
+Lundahl says he was shocked by racism directed toward Figueroa and his family by largely white "environmentalists," particularly since Figueroa had notably worked with a young Governor Jerry Brown to expand access to California universities for Chicano/Indigenous youth via Proposition 48 and the Affirmative Action Plan.
+Figueroa was a renowned leader, notable in California history.

-The Figueroa Famity faced racism at home as representatives of the Blythe, California UFW, in the primarily agricultural Palo Verde Valley, an area dominated by large growers.
+The Figueroa Family faced racism at home, too, because as representatives of the Blythe, California UFW, in the primarily agricultural Palo Verde Valley, they lived in an area dominated by large growers.

-From a closet filled with news clippings and VHS tapes the short film, “The Battle of Blythe” was created.
+From a closet filled with news clippings and VHS tapes the short film, “The Battle of Blythe” materialized.

-Lundahl worked with the Figaroa Family, Alfredo and Demesia, to create this commemorative film on the occasion of the school's 40th anniversory.
+Lundahl worked with the Figueroa Family to create this commemorative film on the occasion of the school's 40th anniversary.
 The 19 minute short was awarded "Best Documentary Film" from the Tulalip Tribes' Hibulb Cultural Center and Museum Film Festival, 2020.

 Technical: Panasonic AG-HVX200 P2 HD Camcorder, Sennheiser and Audio Technica Shotgun Mics.
-Sennheiser Wireless.
+Sennheiser Wireless lavaliers.

 PayDirt 4K Feature Trailer